Financial Aid

 Tarleton Tuition Grant

-These grants are available to undergraduate students who are Texas residents and demonstrate need based upon data provided on the Free Application of Federal Student Aid (FAFSA).
+These grants are available to undergraduate students who are Texas residents and demonstrate need based upon data provided on the FAFSA.
 Priority is given to those students who file the FAFSA by the priority deadline.
+Funding is limited.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant